-Alfredo Quarto, Co-Executive Director and Co-founder, is a veteran campaigner with over 35 years of experience in organizing and writing on the environment and human rights issues.
+Alfredo Quarto, International Program and Policy Director and Co-founder, is a veteran campaigner with over 35 years of experience in organizing and writing on the environment and human rights issues.
 Formerly an aerospace engineer, his experiences range over many countries and several environmental organizations, with a long-term focus on forestry, indigenous cultures, and human rights.
 Prior to MAP, he was the executive director of the Ancient Forest Chautauqua, a multimedia traveling forum with events in 30 West Coast cities on behalf of old-growth forests and indigenous dwellers.
 Alfredo has published numerous popular articles, book chapters, and conference papers on mangrove forest ecology, community-managed sustainable development, and shrimp aquaculture.
 He lives on a small, organic farm in Port Angeles, Washington and is conversant in Spanish.

 Monica Gutierrez-Quarto is a Chilean artist and printmaker who has helped coordinate the MAP International Children’s Art Calendar contest for the last 12 years.
 These beautiful calendars are gaining in popularity with each year.
 Monica also assists with database entry.
 She lives in Port Angeles, Washington.

 Contact: tel (360) 452-5866 or [email protected]

 MAP News Editor, (Part time).
 Is a graphic designer and editor.
 He also manages the graphic arts department for several small newspapers in the region around Port Angeles, WA where he is based.